lua-rocks/proto/readme.md

   local super = proto.get_tables(self, 2)[2]
   super.init(self, conf)

-  self.conf = conf or self.conf
+  self.conf = conf
   return self
 end

--- For one instance we can simply init our table and start using it o:init(conf)
+-- For one instance we can simply init our table and start using it. o:init(conf)

--- For many instances we need to use library local another_o = proto({}, o):init(conf)
+-- For many instances we need to use library. local another_o = proto({}, o):init(conf)
 ```